imtiazziko/LaplacianShot/README.md

 You can change the commented options accordingly for each dataset.

 ## Results
-We get the following results for 5 different few-shot benchmarks with the following different scenarios:
+We get the following results in different few-shot benchmarks:

 ### On **mini-ImageNet**
  With _WRN_ network: